RTÉ Young People's Programming: 1990s

-Many of the changes made in the late 1980s continued into the mid-1990s, Ian Dempsey left the role of host of Dempsey's Den and he was replaced by Jo Maxi presenter Ray D'Arcy.
-Jo Maxi continue until the mid-1990s, it was dropped in favour of Echo Island a show aim at the pre-teen market.
+Many of the changes made in the late 1980s continued into the mid-1990s.
+Ian Dempsey left the role of host of Dempsey's Den and was replaced by Jo Maxi presenter Ray D'Arcy.
+Jo Maxi continued until the mid-1990s, when it was dropped in favour of Echo Island, a show aim at the pre-teen market.

-RTÉ One continued to be the home of Saturday morning children's TV, with Scratch Saturday which was eventually replaced by The Swamp in the mid-1990s.
-With this replacement all children's programming moved to RTÉ2/Network2.
+RTÉ One continued to be the home of Saturday morning children's TV, with Scratch Saturday, which was eventually replaced by The Swamp in the mid-1990s.
+With this replacement, all children's programming moved to RTÉ2/Network2.
 The Swamp was much more like The Den, providing introductions to TV shows, unlike its interactive predecessors.

-In early 1990 many pre-school programmes were added to morning TV on RTÉ ONE, before moving full to RTÉ2 in 1998, where Den2 began broadcasting from 09:00 until 17:30.
+In early 1990, many pre-school programmes were added to morning TV on RTÉ One before moving fully to RTÉ2 in 1998, where Den2 began broadcasting from 09:00 until 17:30.

 Sunday morning video request show The Beat Box was replaced by 2TV in the mid-1990s.
 2TV had various spin off programmes, including a short lived daily pre-recorded morning show.
 Ireland's Top 30 Hits also began broadcasting in the 1990s.

-FISH was a short lived Friday Night pop music programme, while T/X took over from The Swamp on Saturday Mornings bring back interviews, competitions and music to Saturday Mornings.
+Fish was a short-lived Friday night pop music programme, while T/X took over from The Swamp on Saturday mornings, bringing back interviews, competitions and music to Saturday mornings.

 The Morbegs took over from Bosco in the mid-1990s.

-Live action series included the teen musical comedy Finbar's Class and the BBC co-production Custer's Last Stand-Up.
+Live-action series included the teen musical comedy Finbar's Class and the BBC co-production Custer's Last Stand-up.

-Ray D'Arcy was quiz master on Blackboard Jungle, a secondary schools quiz show, until the end of the 1990s when it was replaced by Gridlock presented by Derek Mooney.
+Ray D'Arcy was quiz master on Blackboard Jungle, a secondary schools quiz show, until the end of the 1990s, when it was replaced by Gridlock, presented by Derek Mooney.

-Towards the end of the 1990s Echo Island was replaced by Stream.
+Towards the end of the 1990s, Echo Island was replaced by Stream.

 2000s

-The two children's streams on RTÉ2 (The Den and Den Tots) where joined in 2001 by a similar series for the teen market called ID.
-Both The Den and Den Tots were made available as separate channels on digital cable, these were purely simulcasts of the RTÉ2 schedule.
+The two children's streams on RTÉ2 (The Den and Den Tots) were joined in 2001 by a similar series for the teen market called ID.
+Both The Den and Den Tots were made available as separate channels on digital cable, although these were purely simulcasts of the RTÉ2 schedule.

-ID was renamed twice, it became TTV in the mid-2000s and by the end of the 2000s it was known as Two Tube.
-It aired from 17:30 to 19:00 each week night, introducing teen programmes such as Sabrina The Teenage Witch, followed by The Simpsons and the Australian soap Home and Away.
+ID was renamed twice – it became TTV in the mid-2000s, and by the end of the 2000s it was known as Two Tube.
+It aired from 17:30 to 19:00 each week night, introducing teen programmes such as Sabrina the Teenage Witch, followed by The Simpsons and the Australian soap Home and Away.

-During this time there was some attempts to replace music video show 2TV but eventually the idea was dropped.
-Sattitude was the last RTÉ Saturday morning show along with The Disney Club (later called The Club).
+During this time there were some attempts to replace the music video show 2TV, but eventually the idea was dropped.
+Sattitude, co-presented by Declan Wolfe and Shonagh Lyons, was the last RTÉ Saturday morning show along with The Disney Club (later called The Club).

 RTÉ during this time had a number of successful animations commissioned from the independent sector.

 RTÉ Junior Radio was launched as a stand alone radio station.